jcgloria/jcgloria.github.io/content/posts/aws_simple_fargate.md

 }
 ```

-3. Define and adjust the terraform variables file `variables.tf` file with the following content
+3. Create the `variables.tf` file with the following content.
+Default values can be changed if needed.
 ```terraform
 variable "region" {
   description = "Region to deploy"